Tahanijabir/-Predicting-On-Time-Deliveries/README.md

 # -Predicting-On-Time-Deliveries
-Certainly!
-Here's a README description for your GitHub repository:

----

 # Random Forest Classifier for Predicting On-Time Deliveries

 ## Overview
-This Python script demonstrates the use of a Random Forest Classifier to predict on-time deliveries based on a provided dataset.
+This Python script demonstrates the use of a Random Forest Classifier to predict on-time deliveries based on the ["E-Commerce Shipping Data"](https://www.kaggle.com/datasets/prachi13/customer-analytics) dataset from Kaggle.
 The model evaluates the importance of various features and visualizes them through a bar plot.

 ## Dependencies
 - pandas